 “He begins to understand that self-observation is an instrument of self-change, a means of awakening.” ― George Ivanovich Gurdjieff

 So, what comes first, observation or awakening?
 Look at it this way.
 If awakening depends on observing, everyone should be awake, but we know this isn’t the case.

 Anyone can learn to be more observant of their surroundings.
 The more aware you are, the more things you see when you observe.
-The tools of observation and awareness work together.
-How you categorize the observation tactics may also be part of inner work or spiritual exploration tools.
+Self-observational tools and the techniques for expanding awareness work together.
+Categorizing the observation tactics may also be part of inner work or spiritual exploration tools.
 As we become more aware, we can observe our thoughts.